mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

+-   **Week of April 11, 2026 (v0.5.39):**
+    -   **Suggestion Engine Overhaul:** The Suggestion Engine has been completely overhauled to support generating multiple assets of different types simultaneously.
+Administrators can now select various asset types (including the newly added Quest Groups), specify quantities for each, and receive a comprehensive list of AI-generated content in a new interactive results view.
+Each suggestion can be instantly added, edited before adding, or discarded, dramatically accelerating content creation.

+-   **Week of April 4, 2026 (v0.5.38):**
+    -   **New Media Type - Image Slideshows:** Introduced a new interactive media type for quests.
+Admins can now create engaging visual narratives or guides by uploading a series of images with captions that users can view in a full-screen slideshow.

 -   **Week of March 21, 2026 (v0.5.35):**
     -   **Quest Locking Logic Fix:** Resolved a critical bug where a quest could be locked by a condition that requires the quest itself to be completed.
 The system now also correctly ignores unavailable quests (e.g., expired or not scheduled for today) when determining lock status.